Democrats Offer Trump Chance To Testify, And He Says He Might Do It — In Writing

 The president and his defenders have assailed the motives and credibility of the parade of witnesses who have largely supported the complaint filed by an anonymous whistleblower that helped launch the inquiry.

-On Sunday, Trump took a swipe at a White House aide scheduled this week to give testimony, calling her a "Never Trumper."
+On Sunday, Trump took a swipe at an aide assigned to Vice President Mike Pence's office scheduled this week to give testimony, calling her a "Never Trumper."

 The same day, House Speaker Nancy Pelosi said the president can "speak all the truth that he wants" under oath in front of House investigators.
 At a Sunday news conference in New York, Senate Minority Leader Chuck Schumer elaborated on Pelosi's offer.